Technologicat/mcpyrate/README.md

 To troubleshoot your macros, see [`mcpyrate.debug`](mcpyrate/debug.py), particularly the macro `step_expansion`.
 It is both an `expr` and `block` macro.

+To troubleshoot macro expansion of a run-time AST value (such as quoted code), see [`mcpyrate.metatools`](mcpyrate/metatools.py), particularly the macro `stepr`.
+It is an `expr` macro that takes in a run-time AST value.
+(In Python, values are always referred to by expressions.
+Hence no block mode.)

 ### I just ran my program again and no macro expansion is happening?